-- 16 28 lb, 64 105 g/m2 xerographic/bond papers - Please refer to the operator manual and Recommended Materials List for your copier/printer for the weight specifications for the paper trays in your machine. - Papers within this range provide optimum performance when used in Xerox copier/printers.
-The benchmark paper used to define image quality and performance specification is 24 lb (g/m2) Color Xpressions Bright White.
-Refer to the Recommended Materials List for your Xerox copier/printer for the performance rating of other papers.
+- 16 28 lb, 64 105 g/m xerographic/bond papers - Papers within this range provide optimum performance when used in Xerox copier/printers.
+The benchmark paper used to define image quality and performance specification is 24 lb (g/m) Color Xpressions Bright White.
+Refer to the Recommended Materials list for your Xerox copier/printer for the performance rating of other papers.